jparmstrong/qphue/readme.md

 # qphue - KDB+/Q Philips Hue App
-Simple KDB+/Q web application that interacts with Philip's Hue Bridge.
+A simple KDB+/Q web app to control your Philip's Hue Bridge.
 It's designed to turn on/off lights, change the scene, and retrieve bridge/light info.

 It does not implement all the features available in the Philips Hue API.